mhug-Trento/DL4covidUltrasound/README.md

 ## 8. Acknowledgements

-We thanks [ProM Facility](https://polomeccatronica.it/cosa-offriamo/laboratori-prom) for their contributions.
+We thanks [ProM Facility](https://polomeccatronica.it/cosa-offriamo/laboratori-prom) for their hardware contribution.